‘Some books are to be tasted; others to be swallowed; and some few to be chewed and digested’

 As a department, we are committed to:

-Planned mixed ability teaching groups where every pupil is given the opportunity to make a contribution and develop as a confident speaker, reader and writer
+- Planned mixed ability teaching groups where every pupil is given the opportunity to make a contribution and develop as a confident speaker, reader and writer and develop life-long skills.

 Aims of the English Department

-- To nurture an interest in literature and all aspects of the English language.
+- To nurture an interest in a wide variety of Literature and all aspects of the English Language.

-- To enable pupils to understand the world around them through exploration of contemporary literature.
+- To enable pupils to understand the world around them through exploration of both contemporary and pre- 1914 Literature – including fiction, non-fiction and literary non-fiction.

-- To encourage students to explore a range of different viewpoints on key issues that affect them and characters they discover.
+- To encourage students to explore a range of different viewpoints on key issues that affect them and characters they discover in texts.

-- To transform students into independent learners who will be able to meet the challenges of an ever changing world.
+- To transform students into independent learners who will be able to meet the challenges of an ever changing world and to develop emotional intelligence, empathy and tolerance.

-- To enable pupils to explore English beyond the classroom.
+- To enable pupils to explore English beyond the classroom and to embed in them, life-long reading habits.

-- To inspire students to want to do English at university.
+- To inspire students to want to do English Language and/or English Literature and other related courses at university or other post-18 pathways.

 Why study English?

-So, maybe you like reading great books or learning about how the English works, but you might still wonder why study English?
-English is undoubtedly one of the most important subjects you can study at school.
-The study of literature gives you an insight in human emotions and behaviour that very few other subjects can achieve.
-It is something that can be enjoyably explored through studying the works of Shakespeare or of writers, poets and playwrights of the eighteenth, nineteenth and twentieth centuries.
-An appreciation of literature often develops into an interest in books and reading and this helps develop the expansive vocabulary and reading skills we need in all aspects of our everyday lives.
+So, you like reading great books or learning about how the English Language works, but you might still wonder why study English Language or English Literature?
+English Language and English Literature are, undoubtedly, the most important subjects you can study at school.
+The study of literature gives you an insight into human emotions and behaviour that very few other subjects can achieve.
+It is something that can be enjoyably explored through studying the works of Shakespeare, Orwell, Steinbeck or of writers, poets and playwrights of the eighteenth, nineteenth, twentieth and twenty-first centuries.
+An appreciation of literature often develops into an interest in books and reading and this helps develop the extensive vocabulary and reading skills we need in all aspects of our everyday lives.

 In addition to the study of literature, the study of language offers students the opportunity to develop their writing, reading and speaking skills to an exceptional level; something undoubtedly key in their future lives.
 Through understanding the effects of a well-chosen verb or a thoughtful subordination in a sentence, pupils begin to realise how they can form and adapt the language for situations they will encounter in everyday life, including later careers.